Legend (Robin of Sherwood soundtrack): Singles released

 "Robin (The Hooded Man)", the title theme from the series, was released on a 7-inch single in 1984, featuring actor Michael Praed as Robin of Sherwood on the sleeve.

 "Now Is Here" and "Scarlet Inside" were released as follow-up singles.

 A re-recorded version of "Robin (The Hooded Man)" was released in 1986 as "the Robin of Sherwood EP", featuring Jason Connery on the sleeve.
+This version of the theme song has not been released in any format since the original vinyl release.
 For this re-release, the B-sides include "Now Is Here", "Herne" and "Caisleán Óir" (as it appears on the album Macalla).

 Alternative versions of songs

 In addition to the tracks on Legend, which were used extensively in the series, music composed for the show was occasionally released elsewhere in different versions.

 "Caislean Oir", the introduction track to Clannad's album Macalla, appears in an alternative version as incidental music in the series.

 In 2003, Clannad albums from the Sony/BMG label were remastered and released with new cover art, and remixes as bonus tracks.
 For the 2003 Deluxe Edition of Legend, the bonus track was "Together We – Cantoma Mix".

-A 40th-anniversary version of the album was released in October 2024, featuring a six-panel digipak with 16-page booklet and 11 previously unreleased bonus tracks.

 On the 2005 release Clannad: Live in Concert, there were live performances of unreleased music including "Dance & Teidhir Abhaile Riu" from Series 1 and "Action" and "Royal" from Series 3 as part of a "Robin of Sherwood Medley".

-Unreleased music
+Previously unreleased music

 In a statement posted in November 2003 on their official web site, Clannad revealed that:

 "there were several other pieces of music recorded for the 3rd series of Robin of Sherwood that were not included on the Legend album.
 Unfortunately no-one has been able to locate the master tapes of this music.
 The search is continuing and hopefully one day these recordings will be able to be released".

-Both sets 1 and 2 of the European and North American Blu-ray releases of Robin of Sherwood have a "music only" track for many of the episodes, including music that was not included on Legend and music recorded after the album was released.
+Beginning in March 2002, DVD releases, and eventually Blu-ray releases, of Robin of Sherwood feature a "music only" track for many of the episodes, including music that was not included on Legend and music recorded after the album was released.

+40th anniversary release of recovered music

+A 40th-anniversary version of the album was released in October 2024, featuring a six-panel digipak with 16-page booklet and 11 previously unreleased bonus tracks.
+Most of the unreleased tracks were finally released on this version of the album.
+Pól Brennan announced, "After looking extensively for the ‘lost tapes’ for more than 10 years...and after another trawl last year they were surprisingly discovered in an ITV archive.
+I had great fun listening and reviewing the music and bringing this collection of tracks back to life.”
+This set did not include the song from the episode "Herne's Son", where there is a sword fight between Lord Owen of Clun and Robert of Huntingdon (Robin Hood).